aidanelm/DeepCT/README.md

 # DeepCT
-A simple DICOM (CT, MRI, etc.) image classification framework that uses PyDicom and TensorFlow.
+A simple DICOM (CT, MRI, etc.) image classification framework for Python that uses PyDicom and TensorFlow.
 Based on [this](https://www.tensorflow.org/tutorials/images/classification) TensorFlow tutorial.

 # How to Use
 Default variables are located beneath the imports at the top of DeepCT.py.
 These variables can be changed to fit your environment.